By the Emperor's Sister

 Apparently ventricular arrhythmia is as difficult to catch in the wizarding world as it is in the muggle one.

 The Malfoy family has a large tome called the 'Malfoy Family Rules of Conduct'.
-In this book, Malfoys are forbidden from fornicating with females, who aren't their wives.
-At least at the start of the marriage after an heir or two is produced, they're not so uptight about straying.
+In this book, Malfoys are forbidden from entering into carnal relations, with those who are not their wives.
+At least at the start of the marriage, after an heir or two is produced.
+They're not so uptight about straying.
 So as many likable candidates and girlfriends the Malfoy male is bound to acquire in his youth, he is forbidden from 'spilling his seed uselessly' as quoted from said tome.
 So as sexually educated as Draco Malfoy was, he was as much a virgin to the marriage bed as his bride.

 This explains how he lived as long as he did.